mvdungen/SPFx-Extension-Feedback/README.md

 The list is a straightforward SharePoint list that is automatically created after the first time the feedback button is clicked.
 Make sure that when you install the extension, you click once (as an admin) on the button to create the list.
 Visitors will not be allowed to create lists on the site.
 They will receive a nice error message when the list does not exist.

 As you can see in the image below the list contains the following columns.
-They must exist, you can change whatever you want on the (for instance) `Status` field, sort order or grouping, as long as the following fields exists.
+They must exist, you can change whatever you want on the (for instance) `Status` field, sort order or grouping, **as long as the following fields exists**:

 | Field | Type | Remarks |
 | ----- | ---- | ------- |